 - Pour the tempering into the chutney and stir.

-- Serve the coconut curd chutney immediately with idli, dosa, uttapam or medu vada.
+- Serve it immediately with idli, dosa, uttapam or medu vada.